How Stuff Spreads | How Video Goes Viral pt. 2: the role of audience networks

 - A grass-roots video of June’s protests in Izmir, Turkey, for an international and news dimension

-In this blog post we will show how we analysed the demographics and the social network properties of each video’s audience to understand better how they spread.
+We will show how we analysed the demographics and the social network properties of each video’s audience to understand better how they spread.
 Read on for some of our best network graphs yet and some fascinating findings…

 Metric #1: Amplification and influence

-The first thing we looked at is Amplification.
+The first thing we looked at is amplification.
 Amplification is a measure of the average “visibility” of the tweets carrying the meme.
 Tweets with higher visibility imply a more influential status of the author who posted them.
 Can the influence level of the audience of a meme explain its slower or faster diffusion?

 Amplificiation is similar across all audiences.
 It’s fractionally lower for the Turkish protest video and for Ryan Gosling, the first primarily shared in Turkey, the second appealing to a slightly newer (though still very active) Twitter audience.
 And it’s slightly higher for Dove Real Beauty Sketches and Commander Hadfield.
 In both cases the variation doesn’t correlate with the virality model of the meme.